bbauska/JS-Eloquent/README.md

 to describe what is part of an object's interface.
-Sometimes it can help to use a naming scheme to distinguish between external and internal properties, for example by prefixing all internal ones with an underscore character (\_).
+Sometimes it can help to use a naming scheme to distinguish between external and internal properties, for example by prefixing all internal ones with an underscore character (&lowbar;).
 This will make accidental uses of properties that are not part of an object's interface easier to spot.
 The one missing part, the View type, looks like this: